ValuEngine Downgrades Gaming and Leisure Properties (NASDAQ:GLPI) to Sell

-Gaming and Leisure Properties (NASDAQ:GLPI) was downgraded by ValuEngine from a “hold” rating to a “sell” rating in a research note issued to investors on Thursday, ValuEngine reports.
+ValuEngine lowered shares of Gaming and Leisure Properties (NASDAQ:GLPI) from a hold rating to a sell rating in a report released on Thursday, ValuEngine reports.

 GLPI is engaged in the business of acquiring, financing, and owning real estate property to be leased to gaming operators in triple-net lease arrangements, pursuant to which the tenant is responsible for all facility maintenance, insurance required in connection with the leased properties and the business conducted on the leased properties, taxes levied on or with respect to the leased properties and all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.